ibuddieat/zk_libcod/doc/added_dvars.md

   * `g_brushModelCollisionTweaks`
     * Type: Boolean
     * Default: False
     * Effect: If false, the `notSolidForPlayer` and `solidForPlayer` script methods have no effect.
-Disabled by default to avoid a performance impact in situations with a high number of brush models and many players with a high client-sided FPS setting.
   * `g_bulletDrop`
     * Type: Boolean
     * Default: False